An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections

-Then we have $\Delta(\widehat{T})\leq \Delta(T)$ and $Cr(\widehat{T}) \geq Cr(T)$.
-If, on the other hand, $T' \subset L'$ is type I and for $T \subset L$, $\Delta(T) \geq 1$ then we replace $T'$ with $\widehat{T}$ a three crossing tile rotated so that $\Delta(\widehat{T}) = 1$ (see tiles $H$, $H'$, and $\widehat{H}$ in Figure~\ref{hat}).
-Then since $Cr(\widehat{T})=3$ we know $\Delta(\widehat{T})\leq \Delta(T)$ and $Cr(\widehat{T}) \geq Cr(T)$.
+Then we have $\Delta(\widetilde{T})\leq \Delta(T)$ and $Cr(\widetilde{T}) \geq Cr(T)$.
+If, on the other hand, $T' \subset L'$ is type I and for $T \subset L$, $\Delta(T) \geq 1$ then we replace $T'$ with $\widetilde{T}$ a three crossing tile rotated so that $\Delta(\widetilde{T}) = 1$ (see tiles $H$, $H'$, and $\widetilde{H}$ in Figure~\ref{hat}).
+Then since $Cr(\widetilde{T})=3$ we know $\Delta(\widetilde{T})\leq \Delta(T)$ and $Cr(\widetilde{T}) \geq Cr(T)$.
 Now we are left to worry about the case where $T'$ is type II.

-\emph{Forming $\widehat{L}$ - substitutions for type II tiles in the penultimate corona:} We are left with the case of corresponding tiles $T$ and $T'$ where $T'$ is type II and $T$ does not contain an endpoint of an $a_i$.
-If $\Delta(T) \geq 2$ then we replace $T'$ with a three crossing tile $\widehat{T}$ rotated so that $\Delta(\widehat{T}) = 2$ (see tiles $I$, $I'$, and $\widehat{I}$ in Figure~\ref{hat}).
-Then since $Cr(\widehat{T})=3$ we know $\Delta(\widehat{T})\leq \Delta(T)$ and $Cr(\widehat{T}) \geq Cr(T)$.
+\emph{Forming $\widetilde{L}$ - substitutions for type II tiles in the penultimate corona:} We are left with the case of corresponding tiles $T$ and $T'$ where $T'$ is type II and $T$ does not contain an endpoint of an $a_i$.
+If $\Delta(T) = 2$ then we replace $T'$ with a three crossing tile $\widetilde{T}$ rotated so that $\Delta(\widetilde{T}) = 2$ (see tiles $I$, $I'$, and $\widetilde{I}$ in Figure~\ref{hat}).
+Then since $Cr(\widetilde{T})=3$ we know $\Delta(\widetilde{T})\leq \Delta(T)$ and $Cr(\widetilde{T}) \geq Cr(T)$.